Join a Sunday service with Camissa’s Gospel Tour + connect with culture

-It is one of the Cape’s most popular exports, growing up to 200cm in size.
-Snoek forms schools near the bottom or midwater, and prefers water between 13° and 18°C. Although it's a treat to buy this fish fresh, snoek freezes well and is available all year round.
+It is one of the Cape’s most popular exports, growing up to 2m in size.
+Snoek form schools near the bottom of the ocean or in midwater, and prefer water temperature between 13° and 18°C. Although it's a treat to buy this fish fresh, snoek freezes well and is available all year round.
 Snoek can be baked, poached, fried or smoked, but the traditional way to serve it is grilled over the coals with boiled sweet potatoes.

 In Cape Town snoek can be purchased at most working harbours, including, Kalk Bay harbour, Hout Bay harbour or Granger Bay harbour.
-Snoek can also be found at Texies in Seapoint and at Texies by the Cape Town station.
+Snoek can also be found at Texies in Sea Point and at Texies at the Cape Town station.
 In season, fresh snoek is also available at many local supermarkets.

 But let’s hand the word over to the braai-master, Jan Braai.

 "Once you have mastered what follows below it stands to reason that you will experiment and develop your own special way of braaing snoek using this as a foundation."

 150ml apricot jam

 100ml butter or olive oil